Pickup truck used by George W. Bush auctioned for $300,000

 “I haven’t driven on a street in many, many years, but I have been able to drive this truck on my ranch,” Bush said in a statement.

-Proceeds from the sale benefit the Fisher House Foundation, a charity that provides free housing for families of military servicemembers who are receiving medical treatment.
-(Editing By Cynthia Johnston and Eric Beech)
+Proceeds from the sale benefit the Fisher House Foundation, a charity that provides free housing for families of military service members who are receiving medical treatment.